Colour My Life

-"Colour My Life" is a song by British band M People, released as the second single from their first album, Northern Soul (1991).
+"Colour My Life" is a song by British band M People, released as the second single from their first album, Northern Soul (1992).
 It was written by band members Mike Pickering and Paul Heard.
-The single was originally released in May 1991 and was given a full release on 24 February 1992.
-It peaked at number thirty five on the UK Singles Chart and number 13 on the UK Dance Singles Chart.
+The single was originally released in May 1991 and was given a full release on 24 February 1992 by RCA and Deconstruction Records.
+It peaked at number thirty five on the UK Singles Chart, number 13 on the Music Week Dance Singles chart and number six on the UK Club Chart.

 Background

 As one of the album's premiere cuts, "Colour My Life" had already had built up a quite a following and gained critical praise in clubs as a much-played dance song when previewed as a White Label the year previously and most dance floors had picked up and rotated this version throughout 1991 providing great exposure.
 The first single that M People's Mike Pickering wrote for specifically for lead vocalist, 25-year-old Heather Small and the first M People track she ever recorded.